fastai/nbdev/README.md

 </div>

-(There’s an [alternate version of the walkthru](https://youtu.be/67FdzLSt4aA) avaialable with the coding sections sped up using the `unsilence` python library – it’s 27 minutes faster, but it’s be harder to follow along with.)
+(There’s an [alternate version of the walkthru](https://youtu.be/67FdzLSt4aA) available with the coding sections sped up using the `unsilence` python library – it’s 27 minutes faster, but it’s be harder to follow along with.)